-- Study the effect of Levothyroxine treatment in women with RPL and identified thyroid autoimmunity. - Study the effect of Levothyroxine treatment in women with RPL and identified subclinical hypothyroidism.
+- Study the effect of Levothyroxine treatment in women with RPL and identified subclinical hypothyroidism. - Study the potential involvement of insulin resistance in RPL - Study the effectiveness and safety of metformin for RPL and glucose metabolism defects

 Uterine malformations

 - Clarify the role of congenital uterine malformations in RPL and the associated live birth rates per type of congenital uterine abnormality (preferably in well-controlled prospective trials). - Evaluate whether hysteroscopic septum resection has beneficial effects in women with RPL (increasing live birth rates, and decreasing miscarriage rates, without doing harm).